VoICE Immunization Evidence: Cost effectiveness

 The indirect benefit of immunization to unvaccinated individuals (herd immunity) increases the cost-effectiveness of vaccines.

-The evidence on cholera disease dynamics suggests that significant herd protection can result from a relatively small number of immunizations, particularly in endemic areas where there is some natural immunity among the population.
+Key Evidence: The evidence on cholera disease dynamics suggests that significant herd protection can result from a relatively small number of immunizations, particularly in endemic areas where there is some natural immunity among the population.

 Jeuland, M., Lucas, M., Clemens, J.,et al 2009.
 A Cost–Benefit Analysis of Cholera Vaccination Programs in Beira, Mozambique.
 World Bank Economic Review.
 23:235–267.

 Key Evidence: In Japan, which has experienced a re-emergence of pertussis among adolescents and adults, vaccinating pregnant women with the Tdap vaccine would be cost effective in preventing the illness in young infants (<3 months of age) and in mothers, according to the WHO definition of cost effectiveness.
 This is true even if only 50% of pregnant women receive the vaccine.

 Hoshi S-L, Seposo X, Okubo K, Kondo M 2018.
 Cost-effectiveness of analysis of pertussis vaccination during pregnancy in Japan.
 Vaccine.
 36.